Easy Markdown Tables on iOS

 On an iPad using Markdown Tables is even more seamless.
 In most apps you can work with Markdown Tables in split view (where you have two apps on the screen at once) and drag text from your writing app to Markdown Tables to begin editing.
 Then when you've finished drag from the export button back to your writing app to move the table there.

-Markdown Tables is going to be released in September alongside iOS 13.
-If you'd like to find out more check out markdowntables.app.
+Finding out more Markdown Tables is going to be released in September alongside iOS 13.